 “Replicating this data is a critical component of our service offering that allows Homes.com to meet the high demands of buyer search interests while also offering robust toolsets to our agent and offices managing the real estate transaction experience,” Shaun explains.

 The benefits?
-For data provides, Shaun says, “It can be as simple as cost savings by allowing those providing the rich application experiences to assume the infrastructure requirements of their products.”
+For data providers, Shaun says, “It can be as simple as cost savings by allowing those providing the rich application experiences to assume the infrastructure requirements of their products.”

 “Replication also allows for deep innovation by providing hosted access to listing data, adding far greater flexibility than may be covered or out of scope by the standard,” he adds.